-An error message followed by [] indicates that the error is not currently present but was and has since disappeared.
+An error message followed by [\] indicates that the error is not currently present but was and has since disappeared.

-Example: COM BROK
+Example: COM BROK\

-Adjusting the contrast on the display it is contrast.
-This can be done by rotating the trimmer (C) at the display to adjust its contrast.
-This can be done by rotating the trimmer (C) at the back of the VT (see Page 4-9 or Page 4-10); turn it (using a small screw-driver or a trimmer tool) in one direction and, if the display quality worsens, turn it the other way.
+To improve the quality of the representation on the display it may be necessary to adjust its contrast.
+This can be done by rotating the trimmer (C) at the back of the VT (see Page 4-9 or Page 4-10); turn it (using a small screwdriver or a trimmer tool) in one direction and, if the display quality worsens, turn it the other way.